 My pediatrician says I should wait to start until my baby is 4 years old?

-So when is the best age to start teaching a child to swim you may ask?
+What is the best age to start teaching a child to swim?

 If we take a break over the winter, will they forget everything?

-No. However, a baby's swimming abilities can become "rusty" if you are unable to refresh their skills at least once a week.
+No. However, a child's swimming abilities will become "rusty" if you are unable to refresh their skills weekly.
 What we have observed is that for each month your child is not in the pool, it takes approximately 1 to 2 days to return to their previous level.
 For example, if you take a 5-month break from swimming, when you first return to the water it may appear that your child is starting from scratch.
 However, somewhere between the 5th and 10th lesson, you will be amazed at how their swimming abilities begin to return (as long as their lesson experience the previous year was a positive one).
 Cautious children or those returning from aggressive teaching methods can take much longer.
 Don't be surprised if children who endured forceful lessons the previous year will not even go near the water.
 Patience, a supportive atmosphere and a positive attitude on the part of the parent allows the returning student to regain their skills more rapidly.